AnnekeMeyer/zone-segmentation/README.md

 The model was trained on publicly available data from The Cancer Imaging Archive (TCIA) sponsored by the SPIE, NCI/NIH, AAPM, and Radboud University [1].
 Whether it works on other data has not been tested yet.

 We uploaded the ground truth segmentations created for this work at: http://isgwww.cs.uni-magdeburg.de/cas/isbi2019.
-If you use this data for your research, please cite our publication: \n
+If you use this data for your research, please cite our publication:
 A. Meyer, M. Rak, D. Schindele, S. Blaschke, M. Schostak, A. Fedorov, C. Hansen.
 "Towards patient-individual PI-Rads v2 sector map: CNN for automatic segmentation of prostatic zones from T2-weighted MRI".
 IEEE 16th International Symposium on Biomedical Imaging (ISBI 2019), pp 696-700

 TWe would like to thank the NVIDIA Corporation for donating the Titan Xp used for this research.